 top of page

-We only offer a few guided walks each year.
-Two long distance trails and a selection of day walks which include pick ups from both Dorchester stations.
+Below is this year's list of pre-bookable, group walks.
 You will be led by a knowledgeable, local guide and groups will be of no more than six guests.
 Timings allow for stopping for lunch, taking in the view and taking lots of beautiful photographs but not the time taken for transfers.
-Please talk to us about train times before booking if you are unsure.
+If you are arriving by train, please talk to us about train times before booking if you are unsure.
 Below you will find our selection for 2026.
 Book early - they're very popular!

 Our selection of perfect guided Dorset walks